AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 1. Install a Dispatcher in a web server (an Apache or IIS web server, see [Installing Dispatcher](dispatcher-install.md)).
 1. Test the newly installed Dispatcher against a working AEM publish instance.
 Doing so ensures that a baseline-correct install was achieved.
-1. Now make sure that the Dispatcher is able to connect via TCP/IP to your author instance.
+1. Ensure that the Dispatcher is able to connect by way of TCP/IP to your author instance.
 1. Replace the sample `dispatcher.any` file with the `author_dispatcher.any` file provided with the [Dispatcher download](release-notes.md#downloads).
 1. Open the `author_dispatcher.any` in a text editor and make the following changes:

     1. Change the `/hostname` and `/port` of the `/renders` section so they point to your author instance.
     1. Change the `/docroot` of the `/cache` section so they point to a cache directory.
-In case you are using [AEM with Touch UI](https://experienceleague.adobe.com/docs/experience-manager-65/developing/introduction/touch-ui-concepts.html?lang=en), see the warning above.
+In case you are using [AEM with Touch UI](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/introduction/touch-ui-concepts), see the warning above.
     1. Save the changes.

-1. Delete all existing files in the `/cache` > `/docroot` directory which you configured above.
+1. Delete all existing files in the `/cache` > `/docroot` directory that you configured above.
 1. Restart the web server.

 >[!NOTE]
 >
->With the provided `author_dispatcher.any` configuration, when you install a CQ5 feature pack, hotfix, or application code package that affects any content under `/libs` or `/apps`, you must delete the cached files under those directories in your Dispatcher cache.
+>With the provided `author_dispatcher.any` configuration, when you install a CQ5 feature pack, hotfix, or application code package that affects any content under `/libs` or `/apps`, you must delete the cached files.
+The files are under those directories in your Dispatcher cache.
 Doing so ensures that the next time they are requested the newly upgraded files are fetched, and not the old cached ones.

 >[!CAUTION]
 >